AsusPrime/microservices-backend/README.md

 * Type ```mvn package```

 ### Configuring mail service
-For the mail service to work correctly, you need to create a .env file with authorization data But before this, you must configure your email account: for more information visit this site:
+For the mail service to work correctly, you need to create a .env file with authorization data.
+But before this, you must configure your email account

+For more information visit this site:
 (link)

 1. Create .env file in mail service directory($project-path/mail)